6s096-iap24/6s096-iap24.github.io/_pages/home.md

 Disclaimer: The course title "Number Theory – All You Need to Know" is intended for promotional purposes.
 While the class covers a wide range of topics in the field, its main goal is to spark your interest and curiosity in the subject.
 In many ways, 'Applied Group Theory' is also an accurate name for most of the class.

 ### ACKNOWLEDGEMENT
-This website is based on the excelelnt website template from MIT's Quantitative NLP course - https://mit-6861.github.io/
+This website is based on the excellent website template from MIT's Quantitative NLP course - https://mit-6861.github.io/